Duff Goldman: Early life, family and education

+At the University of Maryland, Baltimore County (UMBC), he earned a bachelor's degree in East Asian History with a minor in Ethics.
+Thereafter, he attended Corcoran College of Art and the Culinary Institute of America at Greystone in Napa Valley, California.

+Early career

-From the age of fourteen, he began to work in kitchens; his first job was at a bagel store at a mall.
+From age fourteen, he began to work in kitchens; his first job was at a bagel store at a mall.
 Goldman also worked as a fry cook at McDonald's.
-Goldman has said that when he was a sophomore in college, he went to what he considered the finest restaurant in Baltimore, Charleston, and was inspired to apply as a cook there.
+Goldman has said that when he was a sophomore in college, he went to the Baltimore restaurant Charleston, which he considered the finest restaurant in Baltimore.
+Aspiring to be a cook there, he applied.
 The head chef, Cindy Wolf, looked at his résumé and noted that it consisted of irrelevant experience.
 However, Cindy did offer him a job to make cornbread and biscuits only, and this is what Goldman cites as the turning point in his career.

-Shortly after college at the University of Maryland, Baltimore County, he attended schools such as Corcoran College of Art and the Culinary Institute of America at Greystone in Napa Valley, California.
-After working under acclaimed chefs in California, including a stagiaire position at the French Laundry and as executive pastry chef of the Vail Cascade Hotel in Colorado, he returned to Washington, D.C., to work at Todd English's Olives restaurant baking bread.
+He worked under acclaimed chefs in California, including a stagiaire position at the French Laundry and as executive pastry chef of the Vail Cascade Hotel in Colorado, he returned to Washington, D.C., to work at Todd English's restaurant, Olives, baking bread.

 Charm City Cakes

-In 2002, Goldman opened his own business called Charm City Cakes.
-Initially, his cake sales began as he worked out of his house in Charles Village in Baltimore, Maryland with the help of two assistants he employed.
-As demand grew, he hired more employees, hiring painters, architects, and sculptors to work in the bakery.
+In 2002, Goldman made forays into the food industry when he started his own business by opening his own bakery called Charm City Cakes.
+Initially, his cake sales began as he worked out of his house in Charles Village in Baltimore, Maryland, with the help of two assistants he employed.
+As demand grew, he hired more employees, hiring painters, architects, and sculptors to work on the development and expansion of his bakery.
 Charm City Cakes frequently uses blow torches, as well as power tools such as grinders and drills to help create the underlying supports of cakes.

-Goldman has made cakes for president Barack Obama's second inaugural ball in 2013, Tom Clancy, the cast of Lost, the 30 Rock cast (along with a cake prop), Sir Roger Moore, and for Katy Perry's "Birthday" video.
+Goldman has made cakes for former President Barack Obama during his second inaugural ball in 2013, novelist Tom Clancy, the cast of Lost, the 30 Rock cast (along with a cake prop), actor Sir Roger Moore, and for pop singer Katy Perry's "Birthday" video.